Fully Augmented Links in the Thickened Torus: Hyperbolicity of Fully Augmented Links in the Thickened Torus and Volume Bounds

 \begin{prop} Let $L$ be a fully augmented link in $T^2 \times I$, then there is a decomposition of the link complement $(T^2 \times I )- L$ into two combinatorially isomorphic torihedra such that: \begin{enumerate} \item The faces of each torihedron can be checkerboard colored such that the shaded faces are triangular and arise from the bow-ties corresponding to crossing circles; \item The graph of each torihedron is 4-valent. \end{enumerate} \end{prop}

 {\it Proof.} We follow the cut-slice-flatten construction described in \cite{Lackenby}.
 Let $L$ be a fully augmented link in $T^2 \times I$.
 We begin by assuming that there are no half twists, the crossing circles are lateral to $T^2 \times \{0\}$, and the components of $L$ that are not crossing circles lie flat on $T^2 \times \{0\}$.
-Create torihedra by the following procedure, illustrated in Figure \ref{fig:falDecomp}.
+There are twice punctured disks bounded by the crossing circles which are perpendicular to the projection plane.

-\begin{enumerate} \item Cut $T^2 \times I$ along the projection plane $T^2 \times \{0\}$.
-This cuts each of the twice-punctured disks bounded by a crossing circle in half, see Figure \ref{fig:falDecomp}(b). \item For each of the two pieces resulting from Step 1, slice the middle of the halves of twice-punctured disks and flatten the half disks out as in Figure \ref{fig:falDecomp}(c). \item Collapse components of the link to ideal vertices as in Figure \ref{fig:falDecomp}(d). \end{enumerate} It follows from Steps (1), (2) and (3) that $(T^2 \times I) - L$ decomposes into two identical ideal torihedra.
+\begin{enumerate} \item Cut $T^2 \times I$ along the projection surface $T^2 \times \{0\}$ into two pieces.
+This cuts each of the twice-punctured disks bounded by a crossing circle in half.
+See Figure \ref{fig:falDecomp}(b). \item For each of the two pieces resulting from Step 1, slice the middle of the halves of twice-punctured disks and flatten the half disks out.
+See Figure \ref{fig:falDecomp}(c). \item Collapse strands of the link and parts of the augmented circles to ideal vertices in each of the two pieces.
+See Figure \ref{fig:falDecomp}(d). \end{enumerate}

-The last two steps show that each crossing circle corresponds to a bow-tie.
-For example see Figure \ref{fig:falDecomp}(c) and \ref{fig:falDecomp}(d).
+It follows from Steps (1), (2) and (3) that each piece of the decomposition is homeomorphic to $T^2 \times [0,1)$ with the same graph on $T^2 \times \{0\}$ with vertices deleted.
+Hence $(T^2 \times I) - L$ decomposes into two identical ideal torihedra.

+After Step (2) the cut-sliced-flattened half-disks become a hexagon with an edge in the middle corresponding to the strand of the half of a crossing circle.
+Upon collapsing the crossing circle this becomes a bow-tie.
+See Figures \ref{fig:falDecomp}(c) and \ref{fig:falDecomp}(d).
 Each vertex of the graph is four-valent since it is shared by two triangles of either two different bow-ties or one bow-tie.
 Again by construction each edge is shared by a triangle of a bow-tie and a polygon that does not come from a bow-tie see Figure \ref{fig:falDecomp}(d).
 Hence we can shade each triangle of the bow-tie to get a checkerboard coloring on the graph of the torihedron such that the shaded faces are bow-ties.

 The two torihedra are glued together as follows: the white faces are glued to the corresponding white faces, and the bow-ties are glued as shown in Figure \ref{fig:falGluings}(a).